alexstaravoitau/cloudlog/README.md

 # cloudlog
 A simple logger that duplicates console logs to a local file, Dropbox and Telegram.
+More details [in this post](http://navoshta.com/cloud-log/).

 ## How to use